Daniel Carney

 Daniel Carney (8 August 1944 – 6 January 1987) was a Rhodesian novelist.
 Three of his novels have been made into films.
 Carney was a brother of Erin Pizzey, a British writer and feminist activist.

 Biography

 Daniel Carney was born in Beirut, Lebanon, in 1944, a son of a British diplomat.
 In 1963, he settled in Southern Rhodesia (soon to be renamed Rhodesia) and joined the British South Africa Police (BSAP), where he served for three and a half years.
 In 1968, he co-founded the estate agents Fox and Carney in Salisbury, Rhodesia.
 He died of cancer in 1987.

-After his death, ownership rights in his novels and the films based on them passed to his family.
-The family have consistently withheld permission to reproduce Daniel's novels, and have opposed re-release or sales of the movies based on the novels.
 In 2005, Tango Entertainment released a 30th-anniversary edition of The Wild Geese (1978).
 The film had been hampered by the collapse of its American distributor, Allied Artists.
 As a result, the film was only partially distributed in the United States, where it was a box-office disappointment, despite being the 13th-highest-grossing film, worldwide, of 1978.